LeelaU815/alzheimers-ai-hack4health/README.md

 Generative AI tools were only used for
 * Code bugging assistance
 * Documentation suggesting

-All modeling decision, data processing, analysis, and written submission were created by Leela Unnikrishnan.
+All modeling decisions, data processing, analysises, and written submissions were created by Leela Unnikrishnan.

 ### Limitations
 * MRI images are 2D slices instead of the full 3D scan